Concerned about getting the flu during pregnancy?

 Everyone can help prevent the spread of the flu by:

 The flu vaccine is offered to everyone 6 months of age and older annually, since it is updated each year.
-It is preferable that everyone get their flu vaccine by the end of October, but it is still not too late to get one for this year.
+It is preferable that everyone get their flu vaccine by the end of October.

 “As for pregnant women, you can get the flu vaccine in any trimester,” Dr. Pringle says.
-“It is also best to get it at least two weeks before your due date.
+“It is also best to get it at least two weeks before you deliver.
 You should also get the vaccine if you are breastfeeding and did not receive one during pregnancy.”

-Since babies cannot get a flu vaccine until they are at least 6 months old, getting the flu vaccine while pregnant protects you and your baby.
+Since babies cannot get a flu vaccine until they are at least 6 months old, getting a flu vaccination during pregnancy protects you and your baby.

 “The antibodies that your immune system makes in response to the flu vaccine will be passed to your baby by the placenta and through your breast milk,” Dr. Pringle adds.
 “The vaccine also helps keep you safer, as during pregnancy you are more at risk from having complications from the flu.”